ilo-token/ilo-token.github.io/README.md

 ## About the branches

-ilo Token has two branches: "master" and "release". "master" is for development and "release" is for public releases.
+ilo Token has two main branches: "master" and "release". "master" is for development and "release" is for public releases.